TechnoMageKOMT/Programming_Notes/JavaScript/A_Basics.md

 The same applies to arrays, since they are in the end specialised Objects.

-A way of thinking abput this is that even though they appear identical, they were not created identically (different addresses in the memory heap), hence JavaSCript considers them as not equal.
+A way of thinking about this is that even though they appear identical, they were not created identically (different addresses in the memory heap), hence JavaScript considers them as not equal.

 ## Conversion (Casting) versus Coersion